sushilbhattarai45/feeldiary/README.md

 ## 🌟 Overview

-FeelDiary is a full-stack journaling application designed to help users reflec and focus.
+SoulLog is a full-stack journaling application designed to help users reflec and focus.
 Users write daily journal entries, receive emotion-aware insights, and get calming music recommendations based on their mood, preferred artists, and language.

 The platform prioritizes privacy, simplicity, and mental well-being, making it suitable for teens and general users.